 - Homemade pudding - Cook 4 cups of milk with 4 tablespoons of cornstarch, 6 tablespoons of sugar, and 2 teaspoons of vanilla until thick.
 This gives you the same amount of pudding as the packets will.
 Cool before using.

-- Custard powder – Use the same amount as pudding powder and cook with milk and sugar.
+- Custard powder - Use the same amount as pudding powder and cook with milk and sugar.
+If you'd like to make the custard from scratch, you can follow the homemade version from my plum custard tart recipe.

 - Vanilla yoghurt - In a pinch, it gives a similar creamy texture, but it's not as thick.
 Otherwise, use the yoghurt to make my 6-ingredient air fryer muffins (no mixer, no butter!).